hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

   EUC_MER_BGSUB-MOSAIC-VIS_TILE102158889-F95D3B_20241025T024806.508980Z_00.00.fits /euclid/repository_idr/iqr1/Q1_R1/MER/102158889/VIS /data/euclid_q1/Q1_R1/MER/102158889/VIS             VIS ...
 DpdMerBksMosaic            49  102158889

 **Step 2:** Launch the get_product_ method using as input the FITS file name(s) included in the output of the query above.

-Note that the download takes a few minutes given the size of the Euclid images.
+**Notes:**

+* Given the size of the Euclid FITS images (~1.4 GB for the MER images and ~7 GB for calibrated VIS images) the download can require a few seconds or even minutes (depending on the internet bandwith).

+* Via ESA Datalabs_ you have direct access to all the Euclid products.
+In other words: there is no need to download them and this step can be skip.

   >>> file_name = res['file_name'][0]
   >>> print("Downloading file:", file_name)